Rule Blocks and Dependencies

 Published 19 March 2018

 All actions within the Data Masker software are performed using a Masking rule.
-Masking rules implement such actions as the insertion of data, the shuffling of a column of data or the substitution of information from pre-prepared datasets.
+Masking rules implement such actions as the substitution of data from pre-prepared datasets, the shuffling of a column of data, or the sychronising data between two tables.

 Important Note: The Data Masker software is multi-threaded.
 It can, and will, run multiple rules simultaneously.
 The number of rules which can run in parallel is determined by the Number of Rule Workers setting on the Run Statistics tab.
 Unless strictly specified (see below) each masking rule is considered by the Data Masker software to be an independent entity and its order of execution is not guaranteed.